latolukasz/beeorm-doc/docs/guide/README.md

 ```

 Better right?
 But code is much more complicated.
 Also, you need to configure connections
-to redis server, choose redis library and best serialisation method and remove data from cache when user
+to redis server, choose redis library and best serialization method and remove data from the cache when user
 is deleted:

 ```go